ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/index.md

 ### Proof-of-work economics {#economics}

-Proof-of-work is also responsible for issuing new currency into the system and incentivising miners to do the work.
+Proof-of-work is also responsible for issuing new currency into the system and incentivizing miners to do the work.

 Miners who successfully create a block get rewarded with two freshly minted ETH and all the transaction fees within the block.
 A miner may also get 1.75 ETH for an uncle block.
 Uncle blocks are valid blocks created by a miner practically at the same time as another miner mined the successful block.
 Uncle blocks usually happen due to network latency.